Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 \subsubsection{Understanding Neural Networks via Tensor Networks}

 Aside from the use of tensor networks for learning tasks, the application of these methods to machine learning can help us understand the machinery of neural networks in new ways.

-Cohen et al. \cite{cohen2016expressive} provides comprehensive examination of the representational capabilities of diverse tensor-network architectures in the context of probabilistic modeling, including structures like non-negative matrix product states and Born machines.
+Cohen et al. \cite{cohen2016expressive} provides comprehensive examination of the representational capabilities deep learning structures by finding equivalences between neural networks and tensor-network architectures in the context of probabilistic modeling, including structures like non-negative matrix product states and Born machines.
 This research underscored the fundamental advantage of deep networks over their shallow counterparts, demonstrating that functions that could be efficiently represented by a deep CNN of polynomial size would necessitate an exponential size for approximation by a shallow CNN, which was previously a conjectural theorem.
 Moreover, the study highlighted the extraordinary power of neural network depth in exponentially reducing the need for breadth with each additional layer, although the exact class of expressible functions remains a subject of ongoing exploration.
-Subsequent work further extends this analysis to recurrent neural networks, showcasing their natural correlation with MPSs and validating Cohen's theorem in this context \cite{khrulkov2017expressive}.
+Subsequent work further extends this analysis to recurrent neural networks, showcasing their natural correlation with MPS and validating Cohen's theorem in this context \cite{khrulkov2017expressive}.